Pakistan Armed Forces: Middle Eastern countries

 The 1980s were a difficult time in military relations for both countries, as Iran was blamed for the rising ethnic tensions between Sunnis and Shiites in Pakistan.
 The relationship further deteriorated in the 1990s when the Taliban, with Pakistan's support, began their rule of Afghanistan.
 In 1998, Iran and Afghanistan were on the verge of war over the assassination of Iranian diplomats.
 Iran's relations with India improved during this time, with both supporting the Northern Alliance against the Taliban.

 The situation began to normalise in 2000, with Pakistan and Iran reinstating trade relations.
 In the wake of the 11 September attacks in the United States and the fall of the Taliban government in Afghanistan, the two countries began rebuilding their military ties.
 Over the years, diplomatic delegations have been exchanged, and Pakistan has agreed to sell military equipment to Iran.
 In addition, Pakistan has maintained strong military-to-military ties with Turkey, and would like to use these, as well as its Iranian connections, as a bridge to the new Muslim states of Central Asia.

+Bilateral relations deteriorated after Pakistan refused to participate in the Saudi-led intervention in Yemen, but it subsequently participated in the "Islamic Military Counter Terrorism Coalition" (IMCTC) alliance in 2015.